igolaizola/docs/pages/reference/OS/advanced.md

 This has a number of consequences for users of the serial interface:

 - The /dev/ttyAMA0 previously used to access the UART now connects to Bluetooth.
-- The mini UART is now available on /dev/ttyS0, disabled by default.
+- The mini UART is now available on /dev/ttyS0.
+This is disabled by default for [production images][image-variants] and enabled by default for [development images][image-variants].
 - The mini UART is a secondary low throughput UART intended to be used as a console. it supports the following functionality:
   - 7 or 8 bit operation.
   - 1 start and 1 stop bit.